Pvt. John Dale Minier

 weight at the time was 85 pounds.

-John arrived in San Francisco on October 15, 1945.
-It was almost four years to the day that he and the other members of his battalion had departed the city for the Philippines.
+John arrived in San Francisco on October 15, 1945, on the U.S.S.
+Storm King.
+It was almost four years since he, and the other members of his battalion, had departed the city for the Philippines.

 sent by train to Fletcher General Hospital in